awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

 Your Greengrass group now contains the *lraTest* Lambda function that has access to two resources: TestDirectory and TestCamera\.

-Here is an example Lambda function, `lraTest.py`, written in Python, which writes to the local volume resource:
+This example Lambda function, `lraTest.py`, written in Python, writes to the local volume resource:

 ```
 # lraTest.py